What are Alaska Criminal Records?

 - Class C Felonies have a maximum penalty of 5 years in prison and a fine of up to $50,000.
 An example of a crime in this class includes promoting prostitution.

 Parole records provide information on the decision of the Alaska Board of Parole to release a prisoner on good behavior prior to serving the maximum sentence imposed on them by the court.
-There are two types of Parole granted to inmates in Alaska, mandatory and discretionary Parole.
-Discretionary Parole may be granted to an inmate who is serving a prison term of at least 6 months and has served 1/4 of the sentence for a Class B or C felony or misdemeanor and at least 1/3 of the sentence for a classified or unclassified felony conviction.
-While on Parole, Parolee remains under the supervision of the Department of Corrections until they are completely discharged.
+There are two types of parole granted to inmates in Alaska, mandatory and discretionary parole.
+Discretionary parole may be granted to an inmate who is serving a prison term of at least 6 months and has served 1/4 of the sentence for a Class B or C felony or misdemeanor and at least 1/3 of the sentence for a classified or unclassified felony conviction.
+While on parole, a parolee remains under the supervision of the Department of Corrections until they are completely discharged.

-Probation records provide information on the alternative sentence pronounced by a court as consequences for an offense for which a term of incarceration could have been imposed.
+Probation records provide information on the alternative sentence pronounced by a court as a consequence for an imprisonable offense.
 A probationer is given the privilege by the court to serve the punishment for their crime while remaining within their community under the supervision of a probation and parole officer and the Alaska Department of Corrections.
 Probationers are also required to abide by strict conditions of probation, failing which they may be taken into custody and the court may have their probation revoked.

-Juvenile Criminal records are documents and information maintained by a court and/or the Division of Juvenile Justice on persons who have been adjudicated delinquent.
+Juvenile criminal records are documents and information maintained by a court and the Division of Juvenile Justice, Alaska’s juvenile court, on persons who have been adjudicated delinquent.
 An adjudicated delinquent is a person younger than 18 years of age who has violated the criminal laws such that if an adult were to have breached the law in the same manner as the youth, they would have been charged for a criminal offense.
 Juvenile criminal records show that youth has or is being held accountable for their offense in the interest of public safety.

 - A crime against a person may be categorized as a felony